-Skyler Weinand, CFA and Chris Hall serve as the portfolio managers and are jointly and primarily responsible for the day-to-day management of the Fund and have acted in this capacity for the Fund since January 2024 and the Predecessor Fund since its inception in October 2020.
+Skyler Weinand, CFA and Chris Hall serve as the portfolio managers and are jointly and primarily responsible for the day-to-day management of the Fund and have acted in this capacity for the Fund since January 2024 and the Predecessor Fund since October 2020.

-Skyler Weinand, CFA, Managing Partner of the Adviser, founded the Adviser in 2011.
-Prior to forming the Adviser, Mr. Weinand was head of residential and consumer asset-backed securities trading at Cantor Fitzgerald from July 2007 to March 2011.
+Skyler Weinand, CFA, Managing Partner of the Advisor, founded the Advisor in 2011.
+Prior to forming the Advisor, Mr. Weinand was head of residential and consumer asset-backed securities trading at Cantor Fitzgerald from July 2007 to March 2011.
 Prior to that, Mr. Weinand was responsible for trading a \$2+ billion mortgage-backed securities portfolio at Sit Investment Associates from July 2005 to June 2007.
 From 2001 to 2005 Mr. Weinand was employed with GMAC-RFC.
 Mr. Weinand is a graduate of the Carlson School of Management at the University of Minnesota with Bachelors' of Science Degrees in Finance and Management Information Systems.

-Chris Hall, Senior Portfolio Manager of the Adviser joined the Adviser in June 2013.
-Prior to joining the Adviser, Mr. Hall was Partner and Co-Head of Sales at Auriga USA, LLC and a Director of Fixed Income Sales at KeyBanc Capital Markets.
+Chris Hall, Senior Portfolio Manager of the Advisor joined the Advisor in June 2013.
+Prior to joining the Advisor, Mr. Hall was Partner and Co-Head of Sales at Auriga USA, LLC and a Director of Fixed Income Sales at KeyBanc Capital Markets.
 Mr. Hall is a graduate of Williams College, with a Bachelor of Arts in Economics.